-- 1. The regulatory process established by Order G-99-13 for the review of the FortisBC Energy Inc. (FEI) Application is amended and is to proceed according to the Amended Regulatory Timetable attached as Appendix A to this Order.
-This Timetable will also apply to the FortisBC Inc. (FBC) Application. - 2.
+- 1. The regulatory process established by Order G-133-13 for the review of the FortisBC Inc. (FBC) Application is amended and is to proceed according to the Amended Regulatory Timetable attached as Appendix A to this Order.
+This Timetable will also apply to the FortisBC Energy Inc. (FEI) Application. - 2.
 An Oral Public Hearing to review the Performance Based Ratemaking (PBR) methodology for both FEI and FBC will commence on March 10, 2014, at 9:00 a.m. in the Commission Hearing Room on the 12th Floor, 1125 Howe Street, Vancouver, BC. - 3.
 The scope of the Oral Hearing will be limited to the PBR methodology.
 Establishment of the 2013 Base Year Costs and Demand-Side Management issues are excluded from the Oral Hearing and will be reviewed through a written hearing process. - 4.
 All dates included in the Amended Regulatory Timetable will apply to both the FEI and FBC proceedings, unless otherwise stated.
-The Information Requests related to the PBR Methodology will be combined for the two companies. - 5.
-The disposition of the Thermal Energy Services Deferral Account is out of scope for this proceeding.
+The Information Requests related to the PBR Methodology will be combined for the two companies.